Does your child need math tutoring?

-Even if your child is able to figure out the answers to their math problems, one thing to look for is their level of frustration when doing their homework.
+Even if your child is able to figure out the answers to a math problem, one thing to look for is their level of frustration when doing their homework.
 How long did it take them to complete it?
 Were they vocal in saying they didn’t understand it?

 If homework time becomes a long, frustrating, and drawn-out affair, it may be time for a tutor.

-Frustration is often a result of not having mastered basic foundations, which will cause your child to struggle as topics become more challenging.
+Frustration is often a result of not having mastered basic foundations, which will cause your to struggle on a topic or that becomes more challenging.
 Perhaps your child understands some of the concepts, but they start facing difficulty when required to perform more advanced skills.

-In school, your child’s class moves on to the next topic, regardless if all of the students have mastered what is being taught.
+In school, your child’s math class moves on to the next topic, regardless if all of the students have mastered what is being taught.
+It may be difficult for the to alter the or take time during to review challenging .
 Look out for signs of serious frustration, because it might mean your child has not comprehended and mastered what was taught in the classroom.

 Grades can slip without moving to a point of extreme concern.
 For example, your child who previously excelled in math, earning mostly A+’s on his or her assignments, may start to earn A-‘s or slip to B+’s.
 This may not seem like too big of a drop or a big problem.
 After all, your child may still be excelling and performing better than some of his or her peers.